Fact checked

 How Do I Qualify For An Emotional Support Animal?

-The reason a person may need an emotional support dog is a little different than the reasons a person might need a service dog or psychiatric service dog.
+The reasons a person may need an emotional support dog differ from the reasons a person might need a service dog or psychiatric service dog.
 Anyone who wants to legally keep an emotional support animal with us at home to help with mental or emotional health symptoms needs to qualify for an ESA letter that we can show landlords and others.
-So how can we make sure we qualify for a support animal?
+How can you confirm whether you qualify for an emotional support animal?

 You Need To Have A Mental Health Challenge or Disability